 They tell of the ritual of water, of births, baptisms, weddings and birthdays.
-They tell of far away lands and nearby spaces.
-Sometimes they tell of places I thought existed only in our minds: ‘water under the bridge’, ‘a taste of home’, ‘the point of no return’.
-Now we have the water to prove it.
+They tell of faraway lands and nearby spaces.
+Sometimes they tell of places that before seemed to exist only in our minds: ‘water under the bridge’, ‘a taste of home’, ‘the point of no return’.

 The bottles commemorate beloved people who have died, and precious friendships, as if we could bottle up a little essence of the person and each other and keep it forever.
 A flavour of us, like an essential oil.
-Sometimes people keep an actual part of themselves in the bottle, in spit or breath or urine, a little DNA.
+Sometimes people keep an actual part of themselves in the bottle, in toothpaste spit, saliva, breath or urine, a little DNA.

 The bottles are a memory of times gone by, but they look as far forward as they look back.
-The young man who brought me water from his first home in London, full of hope and future, staked his claim to a little part of this city, a new beginning; the dirty water from the kitchen sink re-framed the daily drudgery of dishwashing into a daily act of devotion, and has forever changed my attitude to housework.
+The young man who brought water from his first home in London, full of hope and future, staked his claim to a little part of this city, a new beginning; the dirty water from the kitchen sink re-framed the daily drudgery of dishwashing into a daily act of devotion, forever changing our attitude to housework.

-Most of all, the collection is a performance of everyday life: the daily ritual of our mornings, washing teeth and showering, the comfort of an afternoon’s cup of tea, a brew, the consolation of a bath, the glass of water by our bed.
-They tell of joyous holidays swimming, splashing, playing on beaches.
-They are often the water we would usually have poured down the sink, this time saved and kept.
+While some bottles attempt to map cultural differences and our impact on the world, the collection is also a performance of everyday life: the daily ritual of our mornings, washing teeth and showering, the comfort of an afternoon’s cup of tea, a brew, the consolation of a bath, the glass of water by our bed.
+The bottles tell of joyous holidays swimming, splashing, playing on beaches.
+They are often the water we would otherwise have poured down the sink, this time saved and kept.
 They are a personal collection of private moments shared.